Published: 21 February 2020 | Updated: 6 August 2020

 Consider a brief test first, followed by a comprehensive cognitive assessment

-If cognitive impairment is suspected, a brief cognitive test may be used initially, e.g. the general
+If cognitive impairment is suspected but you are unsure, a brief cognitive test can be used initially as a screening

-practitioner assessment of cognition (GPCOG) takes less than five minutes to administer and is validated for use in primary care
+The GPCOG takes less than five minutes to administer and is validated for use in primary care.
+If the

 Consider the potential limitations of cognitive testing